 Understanding "Talent" in the broadest sense

 Talents are employees whose know-how (skills technical) and behavioural skills (skills behavioural) exceed the average of all employees.

-According to a study conducted in 2020 by ANDRH on talent management in French companies, nearly 80% of respondents identify talent by the combination of their potential and performance.
+According to a survey carried out in 2020 by ANDRH on talent management in French companies, almost 80% of respondents identify talent by the combination of potential and performance.
 Other criteria based more on the notion of "collective" are now appearing in the definition of a talent.
 These include adherence to a company's culture and values.
-A talent is therefore a committed, motivated and motivating person.
+A talent is therefore a committed, motivated and motivating individual.
 It brings together the following assets:

 - A great capacity to learn for himself

 - Advanced abilities to pass on knowledge, the desire to help others progress.

 The book War of Talent, published in 2001 and written by Ed Michaels, Helen Handfield-Jones and Beth Axelrod, focuses on the art of being an inspiring Manager .
 The authors identify talent as a combination of several behaviors:

 - A sharp strategic mind